 Marketing is a primary component of business management and commerce.
-It is defined by the activities undertaken by a company to promote the sale of their products or services.
+It is defined as the activities undertaken by a company to promote the sale of its products or services.
 It can also be understood as a catalyst in consumer decisions to buy a product or service.

 Broadly marketing can be grouped under online and offline channels.
 Online Marketing is mainly through SEM, social media, and email marketing, whereas Offline Marketing is carried out through traditional media like television, radio, print, and other offline channels like billboards, events, banners, etc.

 Marketing in general is carried out through a strategic process that involves identifying and understanding the needs and wants of potential customers, creating a product or service that meets those needs, promoting it to the target audience, and ultimately selling it.